rootlyhq/pulumi-rootly/docs/_index.md

 ---

 The Rootly provider for Pulumi can be used to provision resources available in [Rootly](https://rootly.com/).
-The Rootly provider must be configured with the an `API Key`.
+The Rootly provider must be configured with the an API token.

 ## Example